 Note that this agreement does not permit other uses such as breeding or equipment storage.
 Both require formal agricultural leases.
 This grazing agreement is confined to “taking a crop” of grass.
 The law is unspecific as to where the line should be drawn.

 If there is a building or shelter on the land, you should be able to use this agreement, provided that the building will only be used for the animals, and not for other purposes.

 We suggest that if you are in doubt, you should refer to our information page: Choosing between a land lease, an agricultural tenancy agreement and a licence.

 If your "tenant" is a farmer or a business, then you should consider using a farm business tenancy agreement.
 If the land will be used for non-agricultural business use, a agricultural property lease for non-farming business use is likely to be more appropriate.

 You should enter into the contract “with your eyes open” as to the damage to the surface of the land which can be inflicted by over use and by wet weather.
 If the licensee is to graze 4 pet sheep on the land, the damage is likely to be very different to that caused by a herd of cows.
 You can help to protect your land by granting a licence for much less than a year, allowing the field or pasture to recover.

 Remember that different animals eat different plants.
 It might be a good idea to alternate the types of livestock allowed on the land so as to keep certain species of plants from overwhelming others.

 The terms of the licence should be kept very simple and must apply only to the purpose of grazing.
 Responsibilities for mending gates, and undertaking any long term improvement should be left unspoken as responsibilities of the landlord.

-The grazing license covers the following points:
+The grazing licence covers the following: